bo-js/Robin2011_RepPackage.jl/docs/src/README.md

-Replication exercise for "Computational Economics" taught by [Prof. Florian Oswald](https://floswald.github.io/), SciencesPo Master of Economics, 2023/2024.
-Authors: [Bo Jacobs-Strom](https://github.com/bo-js) and [Lewin Nolden](https://github.com/lewinno).

-The course website is available [here](https://floswald.github.io/NumericalMethods/).

 ### Overview

 This is the ReadMe for Robin2011_RepPackage.jl, a julia package to replicate Robin (2011), "On the Dynamics of Unemployment and Wage Distributions", Econometrica, Vol. 79, No 5.
 (September 2011), 1327-1355.

+This was a replication exercise for "Computational Economics" taught by [Prof. Florian Oswald](https://floswald.github.io/), SciencesPo Master of Economics, 2023/2024.
+Authors: [Bo Jacobs-Strom](https://github.com/bo-js) and [Lewin Nolden](https://github.com/lewinno).

+The course website is available [here](https://floswald.github.io/NumericalMethods/).

 All original code for Robin (2011) was written in Matlab and Stata and can be retrieved from the website of the Econometrics Society [here](https://www.econometricsociety.org/publications/econometrica/2011/09/01/dynamics-unemployment-and-wage-distributions/supp/9070_data%20and%20programs_0.zip).